hackle/blog-rust/raw/geometric-beauty-of-code-design.md

-If we use the simplest elements to represent a  program: circles for values and arrows for computations, we can reveal some simple but powerful ideas that can make big differences in how we see, design and implement software.
+If we use the simplest elements to represent a  program: circles for values and arrows for computations, we can reveal simple yet powerful ideas that can make big differences in how we see, design and implement software.

-More importantly, there are geometrical beauty in programming.
-Awareness and observation of such beauty can help very rewarding.
+More importantly, there are geometrical beauty to be found, awareness and observation of which can be rewarding.

 ## Statements vs Expressions, forward or backward?